KayhanTejani/Pathfinding-Visualizer/README.md

 **This website was built with a few specific goals:**

-* To simplify how these algorithms work in real time
+* To simplify how these algorithms work while studying them
 * To understand which algorithms are appropriate for different scenarios
 * To visualize their difference and efficiency